 - Save the changes by clicking Add permissions at the bottom of the screen.

 - In the API permissions main screen, click the Grant admin consent for Company button at the bottom of the screen.
 In the confirmation pop-up, click Yes.

 Integrating Office 365 with IT Glue

 - In IT Glue, navigate to Account > Integration and click the + New button.
 Then, click on the Office 365 button.

 - Enter the information you copied from the Get Application ID & Tenant ID / Generate secret key sections of this KB article and click Connect.

 - After you enter your Office 365 login information in IT Glue, you'll be taken to the Sync your data Office 365 screen.
 Select the data you want to sync.
 By default, recommended options are listed first.
 Your options may look different than in the screenshot above.

-Note: As a best practice, we recommend that you only select that user subscriptions that you actively manage.
+Note: As a best practice, we recommend that you only select the user subscriptions that you actively manage.
 If you would like to see licenses, ensure the Licenses checkbox under Other is selected.